 It was a really small room.
 I had a view of a brick wall.
 But I slept great!

-Providing that little bit extra to satisfy somebody is a fantastic way to market your business.
+Providing that little bit extra to satisfy somebody is a fantastic way to build fandom for your business.